Ohio Crane Count

 Survey block maps

 Maps for each survey block are available below, organized by county.
 Click a county name to expand the page for a preview of the blocks within the county and a list of the target blocks within each county.
 The survey block system is the same as that used for the Second Atlas of Breeding Birds in Ohio, and represents 1/6th of a U.S. Geological Survey 7.5-minute topographic map.
 Complete details on the Atlas block and survey design are available in the final book.
+If you would like to explore all Atlas blocks, you can download THIS KML FILE for use in Google Earth.

 Ashland County